Identity Over Time

 Constitution accounts pivot on the distinction between constitution and identity.
 Defenders of such accounts hold that constitution, unlike identity, is not an equivalence relation (Baker 2002).
 Constitution is said to be, at least, non-symmetrical.
 According to a constitution account, we say the following about the three types of puzzle cases described above.
 Cup is never identical with Tcup.
 Later Cup is constituted by Tcup [alternatively: Cup and Tcup never constitute each other, but later are constituted from the very same atoms].
 Likewise the lump of clay is never identical with the statue, but earlier only constitutes the statue.
 Finally, the reassembly ship is never identical, but only constituted from exactly the same planks as, the original.

 Kit Fine has deployed a number of novel Leibniz's Law arguments in favour of a constitution accounts.
-Such arguments are replied to by Brian Francis in Frances 2006.
+Such arguments are replied to by Brian Frances in Frances 2006.

 The constitution view has come in for its share of criticisms.
 Some think it engages in metaphysical multiple vision, seeing a multiplicity of things at a given place and time where there is plausibly only one.
 Others argue that constitution is identity (see Noonan 1993).